youngpascal/pacli/README.md

 ```

 Based on the decks with the name "willyB" and cards = True, returning all Card Transfers associated with it.

+''' ipython __main__.py deck find all True '''

+Returns the complete list of Decks and their associated cards from the provider.